Morality, Sins, & Depravity

 The sins and cultural variances are described below.

-Mortal: Hoarding surplus goods from people who need it (Forgotten Ones addition: letting goods go to waste)
+Mortal: Withholding surplus supplies from the needy (Forgotten Ones addition: letting goods go to waste)

 Deadly: Abusing your power or position to exploit others.
 Consuming another human for sustenance, utility, or power.